How To Make Someone Forget Something

 In situations where feelings are hurt, doing something extra nice can be beneficial.
-It acts as an apology and can help soften the memory to be less negative when they think back on it.
+It acts as an apology and can help soften the memory or the past memories to be less negative when they think back on it.
 Plus, you can make someone forget about something over time.
 Whenever that memory comes up, doing something nice can help to erode the negativity of that memory slowly.
 If you want to avoid professional assistance like that offered by ReGain, there are a few things to try.

 Try removing any objects or reminders of the unpleasant topic.
 If there are reminders in the periphery, that person will likely recall that negative memory on a far more frequent basis.
 They may never forget that negative experience, but it may not hold in their consciousness so firmly.